6.6 Social inclusion through education and training

 - providing notebooks for 55 000 teachers who have not gotten one yet from other EU or Hungarian sources and also they have to take part in a digital competence development training.

-For more information on social cohesion and equal opportunities, please see sub-chapter 4.5 Initiatives Promoting Social Inclusion and Raising Awareness.
+For more information on social cohesion and equal opportunities, see 4.5 Initiatives Promoting Social Inclusion and Raising Awareness.